Enterprise-CMCS/managed-care-review/docs/technical-design/monitoring.md

 ## New Relic
 We export all monitoring and peformance data to New Relic.
 In order to access our New Relic dashboard, you'll first need to request access from someone on the team.
 Once access has been granted, the following should be used to sign in to your account:

+### Setup
+- New Relic browser monitoring is currently set up in `App.tsx` via inline script established in `newRelic.ts`.
+More about this approach in the [instrumentation for browser monitoring](https://docs.newrelic.com/docs/browser/new-relic-browser/page-load-timing-resources/instrumentation-browser-monitoring/).
+- New Relic is hooked in OTEL data exports via `collector.yml`

 ### Steps to check new relic dashboard
 1. Open https://one.newrelic.com and log in to your account using your `@teamtrussworks.com` email address.
 2. You will be redirected to the CMS SSO for Active Directory in Azure.